1927 Auckland Rugby League season: Third grade intermediate

-There were several results not reported and the winner of the championship was never reported in any of the Auckland newspapers however it is almost certain that one of the two Richmond teams won the competition as they won the overwhelming majority of their matches.
+There were several results not reported and the winner of the championship was never reported in any of the Auckland newspapers however in the 1949 Rugby League Annual it was stated that Richmond B had won this championship.
 Interestingly the following season at the Auckland Rugby League annual meeting when trophies were presented to winning teams in all grades there was none presented in this grade, possibly because it was an intermediate grade and only in its second year of competition.
 Richmond had won it in 1926 and won it again in 1928.
 The Richmond A team won the knockout competition when they defeated City in the final on October 8 by 20 points to 0.
-City had beaten Parnell 20-2 in one semi-final, while Richmond A won their semi-final 5-0 against Newton.
+City had beaten Parnell 20–2 in one semi-final, while Richmond A won their semi-final 5–0 against Newton.
 Devonport withdrew from the championship after 16 rounds near the end of the season.